FormidableLabs/radium/docs/api/README.md

 }));
 ```

 Somewhere in near the root of your app, create a `<PrintStyleSheet />` component and it will render a style tag containing all the CSS needed for printing, wrapped in a `@media print` query.
+You should only render <PrintStyleSheet /> once.
+It will contain all the print styles for every component.